HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf215.md

 ### Sample integrations of HCL Leap

 === "Containers"
-    A new document presenting configuration instructions to display [HCL Leap](https://help.hcltechsw.com/Leap/welcome/index.html) apps in Digital Experience site pages containing sample integrations of HCL Leap with Digital Experience is now available.
+    A new document presenting configuration instructions to display [HCL Leap](https://help.hcltechsw.com/Leap/welcome/index.html) apps in Digital Experience site pages is now available.
 See the Help Center topic [Sample integrations of HCL Leap with HCL Digital Experience](../../extend_dx/integration/leap/example/index.md) for more information.

 === "On-Premises"
-    A new document presenting configuration instructions to display [HCL Leap](https://help.hcltechsw.com/Leap/welcome/index.html) apps in Digital Experience site pages containing sample integrations of HCL Leap with Digital Experience is now available.
+    A new document presenting configuration instructions to display [HCL Leap](https://help.hcltechsw.com/Leap/welcome/index.html) apps in Digital Experience site pages is now available.
 See the Help Center topic [Sample integrations of HCL Leap with HCL Digital Experience](../../extend_dx/integration/leap/example/index.md) for more information.

 ### Sample integrations of HCL Volt MX Foundry and Iris

 === "Containers"
-    A new example on how to integrating an HCL Volt MX Iris application into HCL Digital Experience pages is now available.
+    An example on how to integrate an HCL Volt MX Iris application into HCL Digital Experience pages is now available.
 See the Help Center topic [Sample integrations of HCL Volt MX Foundry and Iris with HCL Digital Experience](../../extend_dx/integration/mx/example/index.md) for more information.

 === "On-Premises"
-    A new example on how to integrating an HCL Volt MX Iris application into HCL Digital Experience pages is now available.
+    An example on how to integrate an HCL Volt MX Iris application into HCL Digital Experience pages is now available.
 See the Help Center topic [Sample integrations of HCL Volt MX Foundry and Iris with HCL Digital Experience](../../extend_dx/integration/mx/example/index.md) for more information.

 ### New documentation for URLs in DX

 === "Containers"
-    New documentation containing an overview of URLs in DX and useful links when creating short and SEO-friendly URLs have been added.
-For more information, see the Help Center topic [URL Addressability](../../build_sites/create_sites/url_addressing/index.md) for more information.
+    New documentation containing an overview of URLs in DX and useful links when creating short and SEO-friendly URLs is added.
+For more information, see the Help Center topic [URL Addressability](../../build_sites/create_sites/url_addressing/index.md).

 === "On-Premises"
-    New documentation containing an overview of URLs in DX and useful links when creating short and SEO-friendly URLs have been added.
-For more information, see the Help Center topic [URL Addressability](../../build_sites/create_sites/url_addressing/index.md) for more information.
+    New documentation containing an overview of URLs in DX and useful links when creating short and SEO-friendly URLs is added.
+For more information, see the Help Center topic [URL Addressability](../../build_sites/create_sites/url_addressing/index.md).

 ### Notice of deprecation of Textbox.io Rich Text Editor